 The SDG Summer School is all about team-based problem solving and hands-on prototype development, going from a conception phase to producing practical demos.
 All accepted participants receive intensive mentoring and coaching to help transform their ideas into impactful projects, and become part of a global community of civic innovators.
-Study visits to UN Agencies, International Organizations, NGOs and other partnering organizations in Geneva will be organized.
+The SDG Summer School includes study visits to UN Agencies, International Organisations, NGOs and other partnering organisations in Geneva.

 This year’s Summer School is inspired by the challenge of SCALING EDUCATION FOR THE SDGS.
 How can young innovators use CROWDSOURCING and OPEN DATA, combined with new technologies and social networks, to maximize the impact of SDG Education?